heuer/segno-mimos/README.rst

     >>> img.save('qrcode.eps', kind='eps')

-If your code uses any of the standard image factories, use the following import:
+If your code uses any of the standard image factories, use the following imports:

 .. code-block:: python